vazw/escrow-api/README.md

     // Details of the contract.
     details : {
-      duration : number  // Duration for the agent to withold signing. expires  : number  // Duration until deposits expire and are refunded. grace    : number  // Extra grace period on deposits once contract expires. onclose  : string  // Payment path that agent should execute on closing. onexpire : string  // Payment path that agent should execute on expiration. refund   : string  // Specify a dedicated refund output for the contract.
+      duration  : number  // Duration for the agent to withold signing. expires   : number  // Duration until deposits expire and are refunded. grace     : number  // Extra grace period on deposits once contract expires. onclose   : string  // Payment path that agent should execute on closing. onexpired : string  // Payment path that agent should execute on expiration.
     }

     // Fees are payable under any payment outcome. fees    : [{ address: string, value: number }]
-    // Locks can be used to release a payment. locks    : [{ hash : string, onrelease : 'payout' }]
+    // Locks can be used to release a payment.
+    // locks    : [{ hash : string, onrelease : 'payout' }]

     // A quorum of votes can be used to release a payment. quorum  : {